Formate: Fundamentals

 When dissolved in water, formic acid converts to formate:

 Formate is a planar anion.
 The two oxygen atoms are equivalent and bear a partial negative charge.
 The remaining C-H bond is not acidic.

 Biochemistry

 Formate is a common C-1 source in living systems.
 It is formed from many precursors including choline, serine, and sarcosine.
 It provides a C-1 source in the biosynthesis of some nucleic acids.
-Formate (or formic acid) is ina leaving group in the demethylation of some sterols..
+Formate (or formic acid) is invoked as a leaving group in the demethylation of some sterols.

 These conversions are catalyzed by aromatase enzymes using O2 as the oxidant.
 Specific conversions include testosterone to estradiol and androstenedione to estrone.

 Formate is reversibly oxidized by the enzyme formate dehydrogenase from Desulfovibrio gigas:

 Formate esters

 Formate esters have the formula HCOOR (alternative way of writing formula ROC(O)H or RO2CH).
 Many form spontaneously when alcohols dissolve in formic acid.
+Some formate esters arise by the addition of formic acid to alkenes.

-The most important formate ester is methyl formate, which is produced as an intermediate en route to formic acid.
+An important formate ester is methyl formate, which is produced as an intermediate en route to formic acid.
 Methanol and carbon monoxide react in the presence of a strong base, such as sodium methoxide: